sammy170505/SeasonV_us_cyber_open_writeups/RE/writeup.md

 ## Challenge

-We were given a 64-bit ELF binary named `ctf_cafe`, which when executed presented a restaurant-themed menu interface:
+We were given a 64-bit ELF binary named `ctf_cafe`, which when executed presented a restaurant-themed menu interface